SAP/cloud-security-services-integration-library/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

 <!-- Please read carefully https://github.com/SAP/cloud-security-xsuaa-integration/blob/master/CONTRIBUTING.md#report-an-issue section before creating an Issue. -->

-**Describe the bug**
+**Issue Summary**
-A clear and concise description of what the bug is.
+- A clear and concise description of the issue.

-**To Reproduce**
-Steps to reproduce the behavior:
+- Steps to reproduce the problem: 1.
+2. 3.
-1.  '...'
-2.  '...'

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.
+- What is the expected result?
+- What happened instead?
+- Additional information? (attach screenshots if applicable)

 <!-- Please make sure checklist is complete -->
 **Issue Report Checklist**

 - [ ] Real, current bug